jonmason/meta-arm/meta-arm-autonomy/documentation/xen-devicetree.md

   the xen devicetrees are properly regenerated if the source DTBs are changed.
   This variable is set by default to "virtual/kernel:do_deploy" to use DTBs generated during the compilation of the Linux kernel.
-This must be changed if the machine your are using is not using a DTB listed in KERNEL_DEVICETREE.
+This must be changed if the machine you are using is not using a DTB listed in KERNEL_DEVICETREE.

 - XEN_DEVICETREE_DTBS: This should be set to the list of DTBs you want to be modified by xen-devicetree.
 Those must be files that xen-devicetree can find